sosiristseng/sosiristseng.github.io/content/blog/code/julia-design-patterns.md

 - Data types are assigned categorically to traits' interfaces, implementing different behavior for different kind of data type.
 - Traits hierarchy could be separated from the type hierarchy they modeled.

-https://github.com/mauro3/SimpleTraits.jl automates some of the boilerplate for you.
+[SimpleTraits.jl](https://github.com/mauro3/SimpleTraits.jl) automates some of the boilerplate for you.

-## Global constant
+## Global constants

 Global (module-level) variables are discouraged for performance reasons, but global constants are welcomed in Julia since the compiler can optimize global constants.

 ## Struct of arrays (SoA)

-Struct of arrays (SoA) are superior to array of structs (AoS) in terms of performance in SIMD and GPU.
+Struct of arrays (SoA) is faster than to array of structs (AoS) because of being cache-friendly.

 [StructArrays](https://github.com/JuliaArrays/StructArrays.jl) handles the mapping of AoS (on the interface) to SoA (in the memory).